xiaohunying/notes/pages/aws-storage.md

 multiple Snowballs to migrate the data incrementally.
 Each Snowmobile has **a total capacity of up to 100 petabytes** and multiple Snowmobiles can be used in parallel to transfer exabytes of data.

-### AWS Storage Gateway

-Storage Gateway allows you to provide a gateway between your own data center's storage systems such as your SAN, NAS or DAS and Amazon S3 and Glacier on AWS.
-It is a **software appliance** that can be stored within your own data center which allows integration between your on-premise storage and that of AWS.
-This connectivity can allow you scale your storage requirements both securely and cost efficiently.

-- File Gateway
-- Volume Gateway
-  - Stored volume gateway
-  - Cached volume gateway
-- Tape Gateway

 <br />